Raghuveer1997/Sentiment-Analysis/README.md

 ## Invoke Web Api

-For example, you can get the sentiments for the sentence "i like the Da Vinci Code a lot." by running the following command:
+For example, you can get the sentiments for the sentence "i like Fast and Furious 9 a lot." by running the following command:

 ```bash
 curl -H 'Content-Type: application/json' -X POST -d '{"network":"lstm_bidirectional_softmax", "sentence":"i like the Da Vinci Code a lot."}' http://localhost:5000/measure_sentiments